Education

 2. Gastric Emptying Modulation

-GLP-1 has been shown to slow gastric emptying, which may prolong satiety and help moderate postprandial glucose spikes.
-This effect is well-documented in both animal and human research settings.
+GLP-1 has been shown to slow gastric emptying, which has been linked to delayed gastric emptying and altered postprandial glucose responses in experimental settings.

 [Meier et al., 2002; Nauck et al., 1997].